Consensys/deposit-sc-dafny/wiki/repeatability.md

 # How to check the proofs?

-To mechanically check the proofs you can either our Docker container with Dafny pre-installed, or istall Dafny on your computer.
+To mechanically check the proofs you can either use our Docker container with Dafny pre-installed, or istall Dafny on your computer.
 To check the proofs we recommend Dafny 2.3.0 (we have not tested the most recent pre-release 3.0.x).

 ## Using a Docker container